brainded/FullContactDotNet/README.md

 ## Quick Overview

 To get a handle on what FullContact provides check out their [Api documentation](https://www.fullcontact.com/developer/docs/).
-This project is a work in progress but it does currently provide the Account, Email, Name, Organization and Person Apis.
+This project is a work in progress but it does currently provide the Account, CardReader, Company, Email, Location, Name, and Person Apis.

 A quick example of how to use the Api: